-The centre-back was found wanting during his nation's shock loss in Basel, but remains convinced that he and his team-mates will prosper in Poland and Ukraine this summer
+The centre-back was found wanting during his nation's shock loss in Basel, but remains convinced that him and his team-mates will prosper in Poland and Ukraine this summer

 The centre-back found himself alongside Borussia Dortmund’s Mats Hummels in the heart of the German defence in Basel on Saturday, in a performance that did little to reassure the fans ahead of the trip to Poland and Ukraine.

 The former Werder Bremen man had been sidelined through injury since February, and was understandably rusty against their Alpine neighbours, but Mertesacker feels that it is too early to judge his compatriots.